affromero/IBIO4490/01-Linux/Readme.md

       -  `` < `` : Send contents of a file to standard input
       -  `` 2>&1``: Send error output to the same place as standard output

-2. To have a nicer display of the *passwd* file we can use the following command.
+2. To modify the content display of a file we can use the following command.
 It sends the content of the file to the ``tr`` command, which can be configured to format columns to tabs.

    ```bash
    cat milonga.txt | tr '\n' ' '